Products

 • At least two semesters of physics with lab

-You’ll also need to take the Dental Admissions Test (DAT) at least a year before dental school.
-Having at least a year of college-level biology and chemistry courses would be helpful to pass this test.
+You must take the Dental Admissions Test (DAT) a year before dental school.
+A year of college-level biology and chemistry courses would be helpful to pass this test.

 What Do I Need to Apply to Dental School?